 Max Verstappen seeks more Brazil magic to maintain pressure on McLaren duo

-Sign up now: Get ST's newsletters delivered to your inbox
+Sign up now: Get the biggest sports news in your inbox

 Red Bull's Max Verstappen celebrates after finishing third in the Mexican Grand Prix.

-EPA
+PHOTO: EPA

 Follow topic:

-SAO PAULO – Max Verstappen may be 36 points off Formula One title leader Lando Norris but he will be the man to beat this weekend as he seeks to complete a hat-trick of Interlagos victories.
+SAO PAULO – Max Verstappen may be 36 points off Formula One title leader Lando Norris, but he will be the man to beat this weekend as he seeks to complete a hat-trick of Interlagos victories.

 The four-time world champion has won the Sao Paulo Grand Prix three times for Red Bull – in 2019, 2023 and 2024.
-Last year he triumphed from 17th on the grid with a virtuoso drive in heavy rain as Norris, seeking to cut the Dutchman’s lead, finished sixth.
+Last season he triumphed from 17th on the grid with a virtuoso drive in heavy rain as Norris, seeking to cut the Dutchman’s lead, finished sixth.

 This time, it is the champion who is hunting down the McLaren men who head the title race.